Skip to main content

 Full Python code

-Here is the full example of how to run the Deepfake Detection operation with Authenticity Verification technology.
+Here is the full example of how to run the Authenticity Verification technology in the default configuration.
 The code is slightly adjusted and wrapped into functions for better readability.

 import json